 Supported data types for inputs and outputs are:

-Alternatively, you can create input and output ports using Patches in the Patch Editor.
+Alternatively, you can create input and output ports using patches in the Patch Editor.
+To do this:

 Use inputs to customize your patch graph inside a block: